grafana/tempo/docs/sources/tempo/metrics-generator/service-graph-view.md

 * [Span metrics table enabled](https://grafana.com/docs/grafana/latest/datasources/tempo/) within the service graph tab
 * [Span metrics]({{< relref "../metrics-generator/span_metrics/#how-to-run" >}}) enabled in your Tempo data source configuration

-The Service graph view can be generated with the metrics-generator or Grafana Agent.
+The service graph view can be generated with the metrics-generator or Grafana Agent.

 For information on how to configure these features, refer to the [Grafana Tempo data sources documentation](https://grafana.com/docs/grafana/latest/datasources/tempo/).

-## What does the Service graph view show?
+## What does the service graph view show?

 Using this view, you can see the top five spans with a type of server (listed in the `Name` column).
 You can refine any of this data using the filters.
 Selecting any of the data points lets you see more specific data.

-The Service graph view provides a span metrics visualization (table, screen section 2) and service graph (screen section 3).
+The service graph view provides a span metrics visualization (table, screen section 2) and service graph (screen section 3).
 In addition, you can use the filters (screen section 1) to customize the data displayed.

 <p align="center"><img src="../apm-overview-numbered.png" alt="View with numbered sections"></p>